masa16/pwrake/README.md

     deny=hostname     - Deny this host to execute this task. (accepts wild card) order=deny,allow|allow,deny - The order of evaluation.
-    steal=yes|no      - Allow task stealing for this task.
+    steal=yes|no      - Allow task stealing for this task. retry=integer     - The number of retry for this task.

 ## Note for Gfarm